The universes of cryptography27 methods

 NATO phonetic alphabet

-Alfa, Bravo, Charlie… One word per letter, for unambiguous spelling.
+Alpha, Bravo, Charlie, Delta, Echo, Foxtrot… One word per letter, for unambiguous spelling.

 Maritime Signals (ICS)